layilin/SP23-33852/_texts/full-text.md

 [^f44n3]: Aulus Cornelius Celsus (14-37 CE), Roman medical writer and author of the encyclopedia entitled *Arte*, of which eight books, *De medicina*, deal with various medical topics from Greek medicine to first-century medical theory.
 Celsus is used here to refer more generally to a doctor.

+[^f44n4]: Ethiop and Ethiopia were sometimes used by the Greeks and Romans to refer to a specific people and region of Africa, but Ethiop was used to designate a generically black African as well.
+Ethiopians also were referenced in a classical proverb about “washing the Ethiopian” or turning black skin white.
+The proverb and subsequent versions, which were widely circulated in the early modern period and eighteenth century, framed the task as impossible and hence were used in justifications of racial difference based on skin color.

-[^f44n4]: The tamarind tree (*Tamarindus indica*) is probably native to tropical Africa and Madagascar.
+[^f44n5]: The tamarind tree (*Tamarindus indica*) is probably native to tropical Africa and Madagascar.
 Its fruit pulp was used in food and beverages, including punch, and for medicinal purposes.

+[^f44n6]: Pasqua Rosée (fl.
+1651-1656) was born in Sicily and relocated from Smyrna (now a city in Turkey) to London in 1651.
+He opened the first coffeehouse in London and was instrumental in popularizing coffee in England.

+[^f44n7]: Jean de Thévenot (1633-1667) traveled to Egypt, Arabia, Persia, and India.
+His five-volume *Voyages* was published in 1689.

+[^f44n8]: A seaport in Yemen at the entrance to the Red Sea.
+Also a term applied to coffee of high grade that was once exported from Mocha.

+[^f44n9]: According to Gilmore, the large fly is possibly *Xyleutes (Psychonoctua) lillianae*, and the white grub is possibly *Planococcus citri* (Gilmore cites Kevan for this information).

-[^f44n5]: *Camellia sinensis* is the species from which commercially produced tea is derived.
+[^f44n10]: *Camellia sinensis* is the species from which commercially produced tea is derived.
 Its native range is Southeastern Asia.
 Tea and coffee, as well as chocolate, were introduced to Europe as exotic beverages in the seventeenth century.

 ---